akseidel/03_TSP_GA_CROSSOVER_AKS/README.md

 ![ScreenShot](./images/ScreenShot02.png)

 One is the total history curve and the paler, thinner yellow curve represents the evolution history **_up to the displayed historical state_**.
-Look the "Route:" number when moving the mouse sideways on the top section to navigate the evolution history.
+Look at the "Route:" number when moving the mouse sideways on the top section to navigate the evolution history.
+The larger node on the total history curve shows where the displayed route occurs in the total history curve.

 **The Controls**
 * Button &ndash; **Restart(New Routes etc.)**